bitovi/academy/src/technology-consulting/5-communication.md

 ### Telos (purpose and ultimate goal)

 Telos refers to the purpose, aim, or final outcome you are working toward.
-It’s about the *why* behind your message—the end goal that your persuasion serves.
+It’s about the *why* behind your message — the end goal that your persuasion serves.
 While *ethos* focuses on credibility, *pathos* on emotional connection, *logos* on logic, and *kairos* on timing, **telos** ensures that your argument remains focused on achieving a clear, shared objective.

-In consulting, understanding and clearly communicating **telos** is crucial because your audience—whether clients, stakeholders, or internal teams—needs to know not only *what* you are proposing but *why* it matters in the larger context of their goals.
+In consulting, understanding and clearly communicating **telos** is crucial because your audience — whether clients, stakeholders, or internal teams — needs to know not only *what* you are proposing but *why* it matters in the larger context of their goals.

 How to use telos: